Farhan Akhtar lights up wife Shibani Dandekar's day with loving birthday greet:

 Star Farhan Akhtar has a special birthday wish for his beloved life partner Shibani Dandekar!

-The duo, who recently got married, never fail to set couple goals as they often document their love side to the world and this is enough to melt hearts.
+The duo, who recently got married, never fails to set couple goals as they often document their love side to the world, and this is enough to melt hearts.

-Well currently the pair are having a whale of a time attending a friend’s wedding in Australia and today Shibani is also celebrating her special day there.
+Well currently the pair is having a whale of a time attending a friend’s wedding in Australia, and today Shibani is also celebrating her special day there.

 The Dil Chahta Hai actor took to his Instagram space and shared a gorgeous click of the two as they stood on the boat together.